Topic: Separation of Powers

 Interviewed by Richard Walker

 Howard Schwartz credits Wilt Chamberlain for encouraging him to leave Philadelphia and come to Kansas to college.
-Then Jim James asked him to set up a system to manage personnel in 110 courts and 105 counties.
-Schwartz spent the next 32 years managing change within the Kansas courts as the judicial administrator.
-The interview covers court unification, the management of court dockets, the creation of child support guidelines, and the evolving relationship among courts and its judges over how the system is administered.
-Schwartz developed a special friendship with Justice Kay McFarland who asked him and Show Morehis wife, Elaine to assist with the disposition of her estate when she died.
-Dr. Schwartz wrote an article for the Kansas Bar Association publication about Chief Justice McFarland which is also available for download at the end of his interview.
+Then Jim James asked him to set up a system to manage personnel in 110 courts located in the state's 105 counties.
+Schwartz spent the next 32 years managing change within the Kansas courts as the Judicial Administrator.
+This oral history interview covers court unification, the management of court dockets, the creation of child support guidelines, and the evolving relationships among courts and judges over how the system is administered.
+Schwartz developed a special friendship with Justice Kay McFarland Show Morewho asked him and his wife, Elaine to assist with the disposition of her estate.
+Schwartz wrote an article for the Kansas Bar Association publication about Chief Justice McFarland which is also available for download.
 Show Less